 Some ferrets with adrenal disease do not show any symptoms, while others exhibit varying degrees of hair loss and even enlarged vulvas in spayed females.
 The hair loss can be seasonal, can come and go, but eventually it progresses to almost complete baldness.
 It has been observed that mast cell tumors in ferrets can also cause hair loss.

-This is typical of the hair loss that can occur
+Hair loss can be anywhere on the body.
+This is typical of the hair loss that can occur at the tail

 It can sometimes be more extreme as the seasons progress